andrewtremblay/bos-transit-inequality/README.md

 Inequality & Mass Transit in the Bay Area
 =====================

-This is a mashup to overlay demographic info with the all the major mass transit routes in the San Francisco Bay Area.
+This is a mashup to overlay demographic info with the all the major mass transit routes for the city of Boston.

-This **master** branch you’re looking at has the Python code used to generate the data files used by the visualization..
+This **master** branch you’re looking at has the Python code used to generate the data files used by the visualization.
 The visualization itself is in the **gh-pages** branch.

 ### Running locally for forking/development